 Banquet Speaker

 A special presentation will be given by a guest speaker during the banquet lunch on Thursday, October 8, 2026.
 The banquet and presentation is part of the conference registration.
+This presentation will also be submitted to the New York State Council of Professional Geologist as PDH credits.

 Michael Sukop, PhD, PG, CHg